ValleyAudio/ValleyAudio.github.io/rack/terrorform/doc.md

 ### Sync

-Terrorform features 16 synchronisation modes.
+Synchronisation, or sync for short, is a method of forcing an oscillator to reset so that match its pitch to another oscillator.
+This is usually achieved by sending a pulse or other zero-crossing signal from source oscillator into the a special sync input on the target oscillator.
+When a new pulse is detected, known as a _sync event_, the target oscillator resets.
+This usually results in buzzy overtones depending on the type of synchronisation (the reset method described is known as hard sync).
+Terrorform features 16 synchronisation types.

-The following table describes what happens to the read phasor upon a sync event.
+The following table describes what happens to the read phasor upon detection of a sync event.

 | Mode | Description
 |---|---|